Posted: June 2, 2021

 Take a look at these seven facts about plastic pollution, and see why we need to keep an eye on the world’s oceans.

 Considering the size of the ocean, keeping track of the amount of plastic in it can be a difficult task.
-However, experts have estimated that eight million tons of the plastic produced each year goes on to pollute the ocean.
+But, experts have estimated that eight million tons of the plastic produced each year goes on to pollute the ocean.
 Plastic is even expected to outweigh all the fish in the sea by 2050 if the current rate of plastic pollution persists.

 And even though 2050 may seem far off, environmentalists believe that right now there is more microplastic – tiny pieces of plastic – in the ocean than there are stars in the Milky Way.

 According to an article by the National Oceanic and Atmospheric Association (NOAA), 80% of ocean pollution comes from land.
-This pollution stems mainly from human activity – like the plastic packaging we toss after eating take-out, or the hundreds of plastic toothbrushes we’ve thrown away once they’ve become worn out.
+This pollution stems mainly from human activity – like the plastic packaging we toss after eating takeout, or the hundreds of plastic toothbrushes we’ve thrown away once they’ve become worn out.

 Communities living alongside coastlines are the biggest contributors to plastic pollution in the ocean, and they’re also the most affected by it.
 Coastal communities can take in these pollutants when they eat fish or other marine life that have ingested plastic in the ocean.

 Even if plastic items are collected and transported to landfill sites, they can still form part of plastic pollution in the ocean.
-All it takes is a strong wind to blow the waste back into our rivers, seas and oceans.
+All it takes is a strong wind to blow the waste back into our rivers, lakes and oceans.
 In fact, major rivers around the world are estimated to carry between one and three million tons of plastic pollution to the ocean each year.

 Another less noticeable way plastic enters the ocean is through microbeads.
 You’ll find these tiny pieces of plastic in all kinds of products, like face wash, shower gels and toothpaste.
 Many of these microbeads are too small to be filtered out by wastewater plants and end up making their way into the sea.